hnateiv2802/pet_project_vanhdev/README.md

 - Dependencies: Spring Web, Lombok, mySQL.

 TODO
-Make response DTOs for each requests
+1. Make response DTOs for each requests
+2. Throw Errors when ID not found when Update or Delete